 Below are some pictures to act as guidelines to determine the foliage infected by psyllid and total canopy loss.
 These are guidelines and are not guarantees on what level of health a tree can survive infection during treatment.

 Due to the huge impact this insect can cause in one year, it can sometimes be difficult to find a solution to this insect and its damage.
 Implementing an Integrated Pest Management strategy is the only way to protect your tree from this insect.
 This can be sometimes too expensive for the value of the tree or due to excessive dieback.
-Below we have an example of IPM that can be implemented if the tree is not excessively defoliated and in poor health (last two pictures showed above, fourth having the best chance).
+Below we have an example of IPM that can be implemented if the tree is not excessively defoliated and in poor health.

 Gaining control of this insect will require a treatment or series of treatments.
 Ask your arborist which ones you require based on a site inspection and quote.

 Injection– Systemic insecticide injected into the base of the tree.
 Over the following 72 hours of treatment insecticide is translocated to the leaves where insects can ingest leaf and insecticide.
 One injection every two years until insect populations drop to a reasonable threshold.